Frequently Asked Questions

 Which option is right for me?

-- Worm bins are great for those who want the finished compost and are interested in managing their own composting.
+- Worm bins are great for those who are interested in managing their own compost and want the finished product.

 - The collection route is great for those who are in larger departments and are willing to engage their department/building occupants to participate.